google-code-export/wordpress-custom-content-type-manager/readme.txt

 		for each custom content type that mirrors the built-in permalink options. http://xplus3.net/2010/05/20/wp3-custom-post-type-permalinks/ has some good info on this.
 * Integrated taxonomy manager.
 So far, the "Simple Taxonomy" plugin is the only taxonomy plugin that I've found that is relatively few of bugs and is sensibly architected: http://redmine.beapi.fr/projects/show/simple-taxonomy
-* (questionably architecturally) Allow "list" fields -- e.g. you define a custom field that's a media type, if you check a box specifying that it's a list, it would allow you to add multiple instances of that field to your post.
+* Allow "list" fields (questionably architecturally) -- e.g. you define a custom field that's a media type, if you check a box specifying that it's a list, it would allow you to add multiple instances of that field to your post.
 That's a lot trickier than what I'm doing now, but I think my architecture is sensible enough to support it.
-Those data patterns start looking a lot like taxonomies though, so it's gonna require rock-solid explanations to avoid confusing people (including myself).
+Those data patterns start looking a lot like taxonomies though, so it's gonna require rock-solid explanations to avoid confusing users.
 * Supply more template functions, perhaps via a static class, e.g. CCTM::image('move_poster'); It might also be possible to spin this off to function names that are more familiar to WP template authors, e.g. "CCTM::the_movie_poster()".
 See includes/functions.php for some functions in development.
 * Archive Support: optionally define whether a content type shows up in the normal site archive menus.
 * Pimp out the search box, INCLUDING the ability to specify a post_type when you create a relation field, e.g. for the products referencing a look, I should prime the form so that it only displays look type posts.
 The architecture is there and already can do this, but I was having problems piping that stuff through javascript when fields are created dynamically.
-* Sample template: Include a link in the manager somewhere for each content type that would generate a sample template for that content type, e.g. it could generate the contents of single-look.php including all custom fields.
-* Show-hide options for each custom field -- the custom field manager is way crowded.
+* Show-hide options for each custom field to cut down on crowding in the custom field manager screen.
 * Permissions on editing custom content types -- lock it down!
 You don't want 2 people editing the same thing at the same time.

+== Upgrade Notice ==

+= 0.8.0 =
+Initial public release.

 == See also and References ==
 * http://kovshenin.com/archives/extending-custom-post-types-in-wordpress-3-0/